gflorezm/NeoBat_Interactions/README.md

 ## Functionality and origin

-The data and code provided here aim at making the graphical and numerical analyses presented in our data paper reproducible.
+The data and code provided here aim at making reproducible the graphical and numerical analyses presented in our data paper.

 ## List of folders and files